UPHL-BioNGS/Cecret/README.md

 ```
 nextflow run UPHL-BioNGS/Cecret -profile singularity --maxcpus <new value>
 ```
 It is important to remember that nextflow will attempt to utilize all CPUs available, and this value is restricted to one process.
 As a specific example, the prcoess 'bwa' will be allocated `'params.maxcpus'`.
-If there are 48 CPUs available and `'params.maxcpus = 8'`, then 6 samples can be run simultaneously.
+If there are 48 CPUs available and `'params.maxcpus = 8'`, then 6 samples will be run simultaneously.

 ## Determining depth for base calls
 Sequencing has an intrinsic amount of error for every predicted base on a read.
 This error is reduced the more reads there are.
 As such, there is a minimum amount of depth that is required to call a base with ivar consensus, ivar variants, and bcftools variants.
 The main assumption of using this workflow is that the virus is clonal (i.e. only one infection represented in a sample) and created via pcr amplified libraries.
 The default depth for calling bases or finding variants is set with 'params.minimum_depth' with the default value being `'params.minimum_depth = 100'`.
 This parameter can be adjusted by the **END USER** in a config file or on the command line.